Private Forest Management

 EQIP- A voluntary cost-share program for private landowners that provides financial and technical assistance to pay for implementing conservation and management practices that will improve their forests.
 EQIP is funded by United States Department of Agriculture Natural Resources Conservation Service with technical assistance provided by DEC forestry staff.

 A Municipal Official's Guide to Forestry in New York State is a new publication that highlights the value of our forests, identifies some of the greatest threats to forestry and encourages municipalities to promote forestry and forest stewardship.

 - Forest Management Assistance - This progressive forestry program is administered by the New York State Department of Environmental Conservation to encourage private forest landowners in New York to apply sound forest management practices to their woodlands.

 - Find a Forester - The Cooperating Forester program is designed to encourage landowners to work with private foresters in managing their woodlots.

 - 480-a Forest Tax Law - The provisions of Section 480-a of the Real Properly Tax Law.

 - Financial Assistance for Landowners - EQIP is a voluntary program that provides financial and technical assistance to eligible private forestland owners who are willing to address priority environmental issues by implementing conservation practices.

 - Timber Harvesting - A well-managed forest is vigorous and healthy, aesthetically pleasing, effective in preserving the watershed system and valuable for the production of timber and other forest products.

-- Additional Topics of Interest to Forest Owners - This page has links for other imporatant forestry information and recent news in private forestry.
+- Additional Topics and Resources for Forest Owners - This page has links for other imporatant forestry information and recent news in private forestry.